Vinz87/DSNMonitor/README.md

 * store them in a MySQL database
 * generate JSON data as input for the graphs

-Graphic visualization of data is provided through [Google Charts](https://developers.google.com/chart) library, which are placed together in a [Bootstrap](https://getbootstrap.com) webpage.
+Graphic visualization of data is provided through [Google Charts](https://developers.google.com/chart) library, and the graphs are placed together in a [Bootstrap](https://getbootstrap.com) webpage.

 The entire project (Python scripts through cronjobs, data visualization and website front-end hosting) runs 24/7 on a Raspberry Pi Zero.